-While UK newspapers present women politicians as objects for heterosexual consumption via the male gaze, European and North American media coverage often derogates women politicians via constructions of them as lacking intellect, having morally questionable characters (Bachmann et al., 2017; Sakki & Martikainen, 2022) or as interesting mainly via their private lives and relationships (Garcia-Blanco & Wahl Jorgensen, 2012).
-For example, Arrieta-Castillo and Berdasco-Gancedo's (2020) discursive analysis of the Spanish media coverage of the UK's departure from the European Union, or "Brexit", found differential portrayals between two UK Prime Ministers, Theresa May and Boris Johnson.
-Compared to Johnson, despite her extensive experience, May was presented as an unknowing "player" who lacked courage and the necessary masculine aggressiveness.
+While U.K. newspapers present women politicians as objects for heterosexual consumption via the male gaze, other European and North American media coverage often derogates women politicians via constructions of them as lacking intellect, having morally questionable characters (Bachmann et al., 2017; Sakki & Martikainen, 2022), or as interesting mostly via their private lives and relationships (Garcia-Blanco & Wahl Jorgensen, 2012).
+For example, Arrieta-Castillo and Berdasco-Gancedo's (2020) discursive analysis on the Spanish media coverage of the U.K.'s departure from the European Union, or "Brexit," found differential portrayals between two U.K. PMs-Theresa May and Boris Johnson.
+In relation to Johnson, May, despite her extensive experience, was presented as an unknowing "player" who lacked courage and the necessary, masculinist aggressiveness.

-Discursive Psychology, Gender, Class and Politics in the media
+Discursive psychology, gender, class, and politics in the media

-Again, there is scant discourse analytic scholarship in psychology that takes an intersectional approach to analysing media coverage of politicians.
-Yet this small body of work steadfastly evidences the necessity of doing so.
-For instance, raced and gendered portrayals have been found to discursively undermine Black women's legitimacy as political figures (Dan & lorgoveanu, 2013; Tolley, 2016).
-This was evident in French media coverage of women politicians Rachida Dati and Najat Vallaud-Belkacem both reinforced traditional gender stereotypes and constructed them as unworthy via reference to their Maghrebian origins (Galy-Badenas & Gray, 2020).
-Pertinent to this present research, race, gender and class intersect in such depictions.
-In this vein, Iqani (2015) found that media discourse around the high profile South African figure, Winnie Madikizela-Mandela trivialised and moralised her considerable accomplishments via constructions of her as an intruder in an elite system, a Black working-class woman who, driven by "expensive tastes", has "sold out" her class and race politics for ostentatious greed.
+Again, there is scant psychology-based discourse analytic scholarship that takes an intersectional approach to analysing media coverage of politicians, yet this small body of work steadfastly evidences the necessity of doing so.
+For instance, raced and gendered portrayals have been found to discursively undermine Black women's legitimacy as political figures (Dan & Iorgoveanu, 2013; Tolley, 2016).
+French media coverage of women politicians Rachida Dati and Najat Vallaud-Belkacem both reinforced traditional gender stereotypes and constructed them as unworthy via reference to their Maghrebian origins (Galy-Badenas & Gray, 2020).
+Pertinent to the present research, race, gender and class intersect in such depictions.
+In this vein, Iqani (2015) found that media discourse around the high-profile South African figure Madikizela-Mandela trivialised and moralised her considerable accomplishments via constructions of her as an intruder in an elite system driven by her preference for "expensive tastes," and as a Black, working-class woman who has "sold out" her class and race politics for ostentatious greed.

 It is now vital that intersectional feminist discursive scholarship aim to further this work.
-Aside from the disappointingly little discursive psychology research focusing directly on class and gender in the representation of women working in politics, there is a small corpus of relevant work.
-This research demonstrates how discourses around gender, class and origin privilege already powerful groups in traditionally White male-dominated work and subjugate others to produce "out-groups".
-For example, Rickett & Roman (2013) found that narrow constructions of working-class femininities in door supervision work focused on both an assumed lack of autonomy and agency and an excess of ungovernable sexual practices.
-This finding follows Skeggs's (1997) early feminist sociological arguments that, like most women, working-class women must develop strategies to deal with being positioned as a sexual object for heterosexual male ownership; working-class women are additionally constructed as hyper-heterosexual (Taylor, 2006) compared to White, middle-class, feminine standards.
-Other discursive research has explored working-class women's talk around the traditionally White, middle-class masculinised UK Higher Education work, making evident how a recurring "deficient working-class self" discourse coupled with sexist and classist knowledge hierarchies socially segregates and dislodges working-class women's status and respectability (Rickett & Morris, 2021).
+While there is disappointingly little discursive psychology research focusing directly on class and gender in the representation of women working in politics, there is a small corpus of work that demonstrates the manner by which discourses around gender, class, and origin privilege already powerful groups in traditionally White, maledominated work, and subjugate others to produce "outgroups."
+For example, Rickett and Roman (2013) found that narrow constructions of working-class femininities in door supervision work focussed on both an assumed lack of autonomy and agency and an excess of ungovernable sexual practices.
+This follows Skeggs's (1997) early feminist sociological arguments that, like most women, working-class women must develop strategies to deal with being positioned as a sexual object for heterosexual male ownership, but working-class women are additionally constructed as hyper-heterosexual (Taylor, 2006) compared to White, middle-class feminine standards.
+Further discursive research explored working-class women's talk around the traditionally White, middle-class, masculinised U.K. higher education work, making evident how a recurring "deficient working-class self' discourse, coupled with sexist and classist knowledge hierarchies, socially segregates and dislodges working-class women's status and respectability (Rickett & Morris, 2021).

-In sum, raced, classed and gendered media rhetoric coalesces to derogate women working in elite spaces, and especially women of colour and /or working-class women, as unworthy occupants.
-UK media has a particular propensity to sexually objectify women in the public eye.
-This present research applies an intersectional lens to the particulars of the portrayal of working-class-origin women politicians in UK newspaper coverage.
+In sum, raced, classed, and gendered media rhetoric colludes to derogate women who work in elite spaces, and especially women of colour and/or working-class women, as unworthy occupants; and the U.K. media has a particular propensity to sexually objectify women in the public eye.
+The present research develops an intersectional understanding of the particulars of the portrayal of working-class-origin women politicians in U.K. newspaper coverage.

-In detail we aim to employ feminist-informed discourse analysis to:
+In detail, we aim to employ feminist-informed discourse analysis to: